 - Enhanced Capital Allowances Eligible

-Tax can be claimed back on procurement of large and small-scale CHP systems for use in commercial buildings or district heating schemes. (*check with HMRC for confirmation)
+Tax* may be claimed back on procurement of large and small-scale CHP systems for use in commercial buildings or district heating schemes. (*check with HMRC for confirmation)

 - Renewable Obligation Certificate Compliant

 - Reduced CO2 Emissions

 CHP systems reduce CO2 emissions with biomass and biogas CHP being essentially carbon neutral.